 Eat & Drink

-Filled with history and its own unique flavor, Kobe's Chinatown, known as Nankin-machi, came into being during the city's early days of international trade and cultural evolution.
+Kobe's historical Chinatown, known as Nankin-machi, came into being during the city's early days of international trade and cultural evolution.

-Very centrally located, Nankin-machi is a five-minute walk north of Meriken Park, a five-minute walk south of Motomachi Station, or a 10-minute walk southwest of Sannomiya Station.
+Very centrally located, Nankin-machi is a five-minute walk north of Meriken Park, a five-minute walk south of Motomachi Station, or a 15-minute walk southwest of Sannomiya Station.

 Situated on the southern end of Motomachi Station close to Daimaru department store, Kobe's Chinatown developed largely because the city is a port hub open to international influence, and Chinese merchants were a significant presence here.

-Home to a number of cultural events, Nankin-machi comes alive during Chinese New Year celebrations, the Mid-autumn Festival, the Lantern Fair, and the Koryu-shunpusai Festival.
+Home to a number of cultural events, Nankin-machi comes alive during Chinese New Year celebrations, the Mid-autumn Festival, the Lantern Fair, and the Koryu-shunpei Festival.

-The area of Nankin-machi drew plenty of Chinese merchants, who settled in the city following its opening to trade in 1868.
-The area offers a fascinating mix of Chinese and Japanese culture.
-Stretching 270 meters from east to west and 110 meters from north to south, this pocket of Kobe is filled with unusual foods, shops and entertainment options.
+The Nankin-machi area drew plenty of Chinese merchants, who settled in the city following its opening to trade in 1868.
+The area offers a fascinating mix of Chinese and Japanese cultures.
+Stretching 270 meters from east to west and 110 meters from north to south, this pocket of Kobe is filled with unusual foods, shops, and entertainment options.